microsoft/pai/docs/zh_CN/paictl/paictl-manual.md

 ### Start service(s) <a name="Service_Start"></a>

-    python paictl.py service start [-c /path/to/kubeconfig] [ -n service-name ]
+    python paictl.py service start [-c /path/to/kubeconfig] [ -n service-list ]

 1) Start all services by default.
-2) If the option `-n` is set, only the specified service will be started.
+2) If the option `-n` is set, only the specified services will be started.

 ### Stop service(s) <a name="Service_Stop"></a>

-    python paictl.py service stop [-c /path/to/kubeconfig] [ -n service-name ]
+    python paictl.py service stop [-c /path/to/kubeconfig] [ -n service-list ]

 - Stop all services by default.
-- If the option `-n` is set, only the specified service will be stopped.
+- If the option `-n` is set, only the specified services will be stopped.

 ### Delete service(s) <a name="Service_Delete"></a>

-    python paictl.py service delete [-c /path/to/kubeconfig] [ -n service-name ]
+    python paictl.py service delete [-c /path/to/kubeconfig] [ -n service-list ]

 - 'Delete' a service means to stop that service and then delete all of its persisted data in HDFS, Yarn, ZooKeeper, etc.
 - Delete all services by default.
-- If the option `-n` is set, only the specified service will be deleted.
+- If the option `-n` is set, only the specified services will be deleted.

 ### Refresh service(s) <a name="Service_Refresh"></a>

-    python paictl.py service refresh [-c /path/to/kubeconfig] [ -n service-name ]
+    python paictl.py service refresh [-c /path/to/kubeconfig] [ -n service-list ]

 - Refresh all the labels on each node.
-- If the option `-n` is set, only the specified service will be upgrade.
+- If the option `-n` is set, only the specified services will be upgrade.

 ## Maintain your cluster <a name="Cluster"></a>

 ### Bootstrap Kubernetes <a name="Cluster_K8s_Boot"></a>

     python paictl.py cluster k8s-bootup -p /path/to/cluster-configuration/dir

 - Install kubectl in the deployment box.
 - Bootstrap Kubernetes in the specified cluster.